evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 While the analysis has areas of improvement (geographical distribution and impact on latency), it appears that:

-- authentication and non-atomic fragmentation headers can traverse the Internet;
+- AH, ESP, and non-atomic fragmentation headers can traverse the Internet;

 - only routing headers types 0 and 4 experiment problems over the Internet, other types have no problems;